DISCOVER HOW TO TAKE POWERFUL LANDSCAPE PHOTOGRAPHS

 - Starting a resource file.

 - Dealing with a range of problems found in natural areas, including uneven light, shade, glare, etc.

 - Photographing buildings and streetscapes.

-- The characteristics of water and its affect on photography.
+- The characteristics of water and its effect on photography.

-- Selecting and composing a photograph to create the predetermined affect.
+- Selecting and composing a photograph to create the predetermined effect.